bruvellu/terebratalia-wnts/wnt.md

 In zebrafish, the anterior boundary of the *wnt8b* domain abuts the posterior boundary of the *fz8a* territory, and *wnt8b* is known to repress the expression of *fz8a* [@Kim2002-ze].
 *wnt8b* activity is important to establish a posterior identity that subdivides the neuroectoderm [@Erter2001-fl; @Lekven2001-jj; @Rhinn2005-ie].
 In *T. transversa*, the spatial arrangement of *fz5/8* and *wnt8* is the same as in zebrafish, suggesting a similar genetic interaction might be in place.
-In addition, loss of *wnt8* function led to caudal expansion of *pax6* [@Dorsky2003-ud], a gene expressed slightly more anterior in the same transcriptional territory in *T. transversa* [@Vellutini2016-lq].
+In addition, loss of *wnt8* function led to caudal expansion of *pax6* in zebrafish [@Dorsky2003-ud], a gene expressed slightly more anterior in the same transcriptional territory in *T. transversa* [@Vellutini2016-lq].
 <!--TODO: The region also expresses *wnt2* and *wntA* (ventral side) which are associated ..., respectively [@wnt2wntA].-->
 The correlation between brachiopod expression and genetic interaction suggests that these genes may be involved in the differentiation between anterior pole and posterior apical lobe.